 This year the new Horticulture Show at the Royal Norfolk Show is to be transformed into a unique and interactive community hub and set to be bigger than ever before.
 The new space will be cover a wide variety of horticultural styles to suit the ever-growing industry and be an exciting change for visitors this year.

 Designed in the shape of a tree, to reflect the feeling of wellbeing trees provide and wellbeing as one of the three themes of this year’s show, the new area will feature live entertainment, cookery demonstrations and plenty of opportunities for visitors to chat to experts shop for new additions to their very own gardens.
-Clydesdale Bank is generously supporting the following areas:
+Clydesdale and Yorkshire Bank is generously supporting the following areas:

 Community hub and plot to plate demonstrations

 With the help of the Royal Horticultural Society there will be an allotment space run by community and charity groups with a demonstration area for talks suited to growing fruit and vegetables.
 Visitors will be able to chat with volunteers on the plot about growing food at home or starting a new allotment themselves.

 We are delighted to have a talented team of garden designers to show off their skills with an area dedicated to show gardens which will all incorporate one of the three main themes of the show this year – Wellbeing, Field to Fork and our Coast.

 Schools are invited to design their own fun and colourful show gardens in raised beds along the main pathway to the marquees, again following one or all of the main themes of the show and judged by industry experts.
 This is a chance to encourage young people into gardening and this will provide them with a superb opportunity to get their hands dirty and enjoy having fun with plants.